Andrew Probert’s first job as senior illustrator on Star Trek: The Next Generation was to provide concepts for the design of the new bridge.

-This new less mechanic approach inspired the placing of couches and even a conference table on the bridge in preliminary designs.
-The couches were Probert’s idea, “to provide more face to face conference environment,” he said.
-The table idea, generated by the producers, he disliked.
+The couches were Probert’s idea, “to provide more face to face conference environment.”
+But he didn’t care much for the table, which was the producers’ idea.
 It didn’t make sense “to furnish a table where everyone would gather to discuss their situations” on the bridge, he argued.

-Compared with the old bridge, the Enterprise-D’s featured “fewer monitoring stations,” according to Probert, who gave Forgotten Trek an interview in 2005, “and the ones that were there, were placed in a less important position at the back.”
-This in order to achieve a more sophisticated appearance.
-A century was supposed to have passed since the events of the original Star Trek and to show that technology had advanced, the new Enterprise would be controlled by fewer people.
+Compared to the old bridge, the Enterprise-D’s featured “fewer monitoring stations,” Probert told Forgotten Trek in 2005, “and the ones that were there were placed in a less important position at the back.”
+This was meant to give the bridge a more sophisticated appearance.
+A century was supposed to have passed since the events of the original Star Trek, after all, and in order to show that technology had advanced, the new Enterprise would be controlled by fewer people.

 Gene [Roddenberry] really wanted the ship run by only the [Conn] and Ops positions, forward, with a bridge officer in charge.

-In the event of a crisis, said Probert, “more people would report to their rear brige stations.”
-This was never shown clearly on screen.
+In the event of a crisis, Probert explained, “more people would report to their rear brige stations.”
+This was seldom shown on screen.